-We stayed on for another night and woke up to a lazing morning.
-Visited Capilla de Santa Barbara, a 400 years old chapel that situates on the top of the town, a hard to miss.
+We stayed on for another night and woke up to a lazy morning.
+We visited Capilla de Santa Barbara, a 400 years old chapel that situates on the top of the town, a hard to miss.
 The interior was simple with a small altar.

-We squeezed in some time to stop by the cemetery where yellow feet lie.
-Yellow feet, also known as patiamarillos in Spanish refer to the people of Barichara.
-It is named after the yellow coloured streets.
+We even squeezed in some time to stop by the cemetery where yellow feet lie.
+Yellow feet, also known as patiamarillos in Spanish refer to the people of Barichara, named after the yellow coloured streets.

 The weekend had been so incredible and the town had me spellbound that made leaving a little hard.

-I dug how spontaneous we winged the trip with no itinerary.
+I dug how spontaneously we winged the weekend with no itinerary.
 We had no expectations and just went with the flow.
-We ended up staying two nights in Barichara instead of one because we loved the town too much.
+We ended up staying the two nights in Barichara instead of one because we loved the town too much.